Within Development Permit Areas, a Development Permit is required before undertaking any development.

 A Development Permit is required before undertaking any of the following types of development on land that is located within a Development Permit Area:

-- Alteration of land, including landscaping or removal of vegetation or trees;
+- Alteration of land, including alteration, disruption or destruction of vegetation;

 - Subdivision of land.

-To find out if your property is in a Development Permit Area, review the OCP Development Permit Area maps Schedule P (Development Permit Area Locations) and Schedule Q (Development Permit Area Designations).
+To find out if your property is in a Development Permit Area, review the OCP Development Permit Area maps Schedule J through Schedule S. A property may be in more than one Development Permit Area.

 If your property is located within a Development Permit Area, determine if an exemption applies for your type of development within either the OCP Development Permit Area Guidelines applicable to your property or Part 5, Section 28 of Zoning and Parking Bylaw 303, 2015.
 If an exemption does not apply, a Development Permit is required.